-animaná supplies its products from artisans in the Andean regions of Peru, Bolivia and Argentina, as well as Patagonia.
+animanά supplies its products from artisans in the Andean regions of Peru, Bolivia and Argentina, many suppliers are from Patagonia.
+Merino under OVIS XXI

 These suppliers and producers are associated and are protected by NGOs dedicated to monitor their working conditions and promoting solidarity commerce and responsible consumption.